“Fear less, hope more;

 This park is especially beautiful with the cherry blossom!
 A perfect place to relax near fountains, statues, and flowers.
 Buy ice cream there, listen to the street bands, and remember you are in the right place to be!

-Another Swedish proverb says: “Those who wish to sing always find a song”.
+In conclusion, another Swedish proverb says: “Those who wish to sing always find a song”.
 In Stockholm, there is a song for everyone.
-Let yourself sing and show us in Framey what you got.
+If you liked our article 25 Incredible things to do in Stockholm, then let yourself sing and show us in Framey what you got.
 We are very interested to see what experience Stockholm has brought to you.